jsucsy/spruce/spruce/readme.txt

 1. DONE pull the file
 2. DONE get the file open with kotlin
 3. parse the string
-4. create dictionary with date as key
+4. create data class for hits
-4a. create dictionary with page as key
-4b. create dictionary with userid as key
+5. produce output metrics
-5. create dummy log for testing
+6. create dummy log for testing
-6. write error checks
+7. write error checks
-6a. total line count should match pages by num users sum
+7a. total line count should match pages by num users sum
-7. Document code using KDoc syntax
+8. Document code using KDoc syntax

 **** ASSUMPTIONS TO STATE ****
 1. The dates in the log are sequential